Aaron Alpeoria Bradley: Early career

 In 1856 Bradley became the third African American admitted to the Massachusetts Bar.
-He moved to Savannah, Georgia in 1865.
+He moved to Savannah, Georgia, in 1865.
 In 1867 he applied for admission in United States District Court in Georgia.
-Northerners who moved south during the Reconstruction era were referred to pejoratively as carpetbaggers.

 Due to the anti-black socio-political culture of the time, as well as Bradley's confrontational activism against racial injustice, he was denied admission.
 Judge John Ersking cited that the basis for Bradley's rejection was that he was not grounded in the “first principles” of law, and lacked “moral and mental qualifications.”

 Despite many efforts to gain admittance, Bradley was never allowed to legally practice law in this jurisdiction.
 But he was defiant, and practiced law in Georgia without a license until 1875.
 He eventually moved to Beaufort, South Carolina, where he continued to practice law and serve his Georgia clients.

 Controversy and radical advocacy

+Aaron Bradley was a contributor to what birthed the first Black Power Movement.
+He advocated for “self-determination and self-sufficiency, advancing black interests and values”.
+He became an important leader and fought for the rights of African Americans, demanding reparations of land and cash from Whites after emancipation from the Civil War.
+He taught other African Americans to not sign unfavorable labor contracts with whites; these actions made him one of “the most arrested politicians in all of the nineteenth-century American history.
+Bradley was not afraid to stand out and always wore “flashy, fancy clothing, and usually donned a beaver-skinned hat and white kid gloves”.

+He garnered enemies and was expelled from the Georgia Constitutional Convention.
+He returned to Savannah, Georgia, and was not greeted properly at the New Street Baptist Church.
+As a leader of the Lincoln Council of the Union League in Chatham City, he established a new government and decided to run for senatorship.
+He soon became nominated and promised that if he was elected rent would not have to be paid.
+He rallied and tried to gain as much support as he could.
+Soon after, he won the election against his opponent Rufus E. Lester.
+After he won the election, he was very intent to see his fellow African Americans “given their proper shares and positions”.